We are building the cognitive infrastructure of the future.

 Primordia is an AI research lab focused on a single problem: building artificial intelligence that persists.
-We believe that without persistent memory, verified reasoning, and constitutional ethics, AI systems will never be truly intelligent — they will only be impressive.
+Without persistent memory, verified reasoning, and constitutional ethics, AI systems will never be truly intelligent — they will only be impressive.

 The problem

 Every major AI system today is stateless.
 GPT, Claude, Gemini — they process your input, generate a response, and forget everything.
 The next session starts from zero.
-There is no accumulation, no learning, no continuity.
+No accumulation, no learning, no continuity.

 This isn't a limitation of intelligence.
 It's a limitation of architecture.
 These systems are built to generate, not to understand.
 We are building something different.